Xmetalfanx/linuxSetup/tests/ubuntutBasedTests.md

 | Atom Editor |   | Not Tested       | Fail             | Not Tested   |
 | vscode      |   | Not Tested       | Pass             | Not Tested   |

-- Atom DEB downloads but fails to install

 ---